 - The unemployment rate in Saskatchewan went from 3.4 percent in November 2014 to 5 percent in February 2015.

 Potential homebuyers are also an issue.
-With so many jobless individuals in the area, home owners are trying to sell their properties to avoid an Edmonton foreclosure.
+With so many jobless individuals in the area, home owners are trying to sell their properties to avoid foreclosure.
 However, because buyers are steering clear of these struggling cities, homeowners are not finding much relief.

 Tips for Riding Out the Oil Shock Crisis